lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/NPCs/Jeralla.md

 ---

 # Jeralla
-Name found in a note that wa
+Name found in a note that was on a kobold.
 ___
 ## References: -
 ---